philterd/philter/docs/docs/high_availability.md

 ## Load balancing

 Put any HTTP load balancer in front of the API nodes.
 Requests are stateless, so no sticky sessions are needed for `/api/**`.
-Configure the load balancer health check against Philter's status endpoint:
+Configure the load balancer health check against Philter's health endpoint:

 ```
-GET /api/status
+GET /api/health
 ```

-The [status endpoint](api_and_sdks/api/filtering_api.md#status) is intended for exactly this: monitoring tools and load-balancer health checks.
-Route a node out of service when it stops returning a healthy status.
+The [health endpoint](api_and_sdks/api/filtering_api.md#health) is intended for exactly this: monitoring tools and load-balancer health checks.
+A healthy node returns `200` with `"status": "UP"`.
+Route a node out of service when it stops doing so.
 If you also expose the dashboard through the load balancer, send it to the single dashboard instance rather than the API pool, since it is session-based.

 Nodes serve HTTPS with a self-signed certificate by default, which a load balancer will not trust.
 Hold the real certificate at the load balancer and set `SSL_ENABLED=false` on every node so they serve plain HTTP behind it, over a private network.
 See [TLS](settings.md#tls).